Tips & Guides |

 Do the safety dance

 Dispersed camping can be a bit more dangerous than camping at a campground.
 Staying in a more desolate area means that the nearest assistance in case of emergency is usually farther away, interaction with wildlife is more likely, and you will probably not have cellular service.
 The heightened possibility for danger requires you to be extra cautious before and during your travels.
+Luckily, it can be perfectly safe to sleep in your car with the right precautions!
 Always let a friend know where you plan on staying before you leave.
 In the unlikely event that someone needs to search for you, having even a general idea of your whereabouts is hugely beneficial.
 Don’t try to stretch your supplies to the very last bit if you are running low on provisions.
 You should always return from your trip with a little water and food leftover!
 And per usual, be extra careful with campfires.
 It’s always better to be safe than sorry.

 Preparation is key